-If you have any physical activity, fitness, exercise, or nutrition questions for Dr. Sheri Colberg that you would like to see answered in my next column, please e-mail them to email@example.com.
+If you have any physical activity, fitness, exercise, or nutrition questions for Dr. Sheri Colberg that you would like to see answered in my next column or two, please e-mail them to email@example.com.

 © 2010 www.DiabetesInControl.com